lbke/research/auth.md

 **Verifying the token DOES MEAN it's valid and the user is authenticated**.
 That's what you want to do to use to authenticate someone.

 ## Types of authentication

-Asymmetrical auth token with RSA256
+Asymmetrical auth token with public/private RSA256
-Tokens with secret
+Symmetrical auth tokens with secret => this is used in

 Token stored in the database
 Access + refresh token